Disney and PerBlue launch Disney Heroes: Battle Mode

 Disney announced in January that it had rebooted its mobile gaming strategy after shuttering games like Marvel Heroes and its own mobile game studios last year.
 Disney Heroes: Battle Mode is the first game to emerge under a new licensing strategy, and it has more than 30 characters from Disney movies like The Incredibles, Toy Story, Wreck-It Ralph, Monsters, Inc., and Zootopia.

-It’s a brawling game not unlike Electronic Arts Star Wars: Galaxy of Heroes and FoxNext Games’ Marvel Future Fight.
+You create a team of five heroes and try to fight a malevolent virus.
+Each hero has special abilities, and players will be able to level them up and equip them with gear.
+It’s similar to Electronic Arts’ Star Wars: Galaxy of Heroes and FoxNext Games’ Marvel Future Fight.
 Instead of assembling Jedis or Avengers, you’re putting together teams of cartoon characters.

-In the game, players create a team of five heroes and try to fight a malevolent virus.
-Each hero has special abilities, and players will be able to level them up and equip them with gear.

 PerBlue previously developed free-to-play games like Portal Quest.